GuidoG95/BaSP-A2022-Etapa-1/README.md

 - Week 4: remake the style of the html file, now using flexbox.

     To view this week's work [click here](https://guidog95.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html).

+- Week 5: make and solve 6 .js files corresponding to the 6 exercises given in the problematic.

+    To view this week's work [click here](https://guidog95.github.io/BaSP-A2022-Etapa-1/Semana-05/index.html).